Frozenbloo/BattleShips/README.md

 # BattleShips
-A BattleShips Game That we had to make for a Computer Science Task
+BattleShips for a Computer Science Task